-- Any complaint about staff misuse will be referred to the Headteacher, in accordance with the allegations policy. - For any allegations regarding a member of staff's online conduct a consultation will be sort with the LADO (Local Authority Designated Officer). - Appropriate action will be taken in accordance with our staff behaviour policy/code of conduct.
+Any complaint about staff misuse will be referred to the Headteacher, in accordance with the allegations policy.

+- Any allegations regarding a member of staff's online conduct will be discussed with the LADO (Local Authority Designated Officer). - Appropriate action will be taken in accordance with our staff behaviour policy/code of conduct.